Xerox - Software/Hardware Systems

 Find the right compromise

 A visible tab and a floating button were both explored and ruled out.
 A swipe-down panel introduced a separate problem.
 Users would have no way to discover it without being told it existed.
 A single expandable Quick Access Button solved that.
-It lives within the existing UI system, honors the legacy design structure, and stays visible enough to work without instructions.
+It could live within the existing system, honor legacy design structure, and stay visible enough to work without instructions.

 a blurry photo of a person standing in front of a wall